Symphony station (MBTA)

-Symphony station is an underground light rail station in Boston, Massachusetts on the "E" branch of the MBTA Green Line.
+Symphony station is an underground light rail station in Boston, Massachusetts on the E branch of the MBTA Green Line.
 It is located at the intersection of Massachusetts Avenue and Huntington Avenue.
-Symphony is the outermost underground station on the "E" branch; after leaving Symphony, outbound trolleys emerge onto the surface and continue down the median of Huntington Avenue.
+Symphony is the outermost underground station on the E branch; after leaving Symphony, outbound trains emerge onto the surface and continue down the median of Huntington Avenue.
 Symphony station is named after the nearby Symphony Hall.

-The station is not accessible, but accessibility renovations are planned to begin in 2023.
+The station is not accessible.
+Utility work for accessibility renovations began in 2023.
+After delays due to bids coming in higher than expected, station reconstruction work is expected to last from 2025 to 2028.

 History

 Opening

 The station opened February 16, 1941 as part of the Huntington Avenue tunnel, which was a Works Progress Administration project that eliminated streetcars from Boylston Street and Copley Square in order to ease congestion.
 The tunnel ran from just west of Copley to just east of Opera Place, with intermediate stations near the major performance halls at Mechanics and Symphony.

 Modifications

 Unusually for subway stations, the inbound and outbound tracks of the station are widely separated.
 The Huntington Avenue underpass was constructed at the same time as the station, with lanes for motor vehicles passing under Massachusetts Avenue at track level between the inbound and outbound platforms of the station.
 A sub-passage connected the two platforms; it was sealed off in the early 1960s when the MTA converted the station to no longer need employees present.
 Each platform had two entrance/exit stairways on opposite sides of Massachusetts Avenue, each of which split into a pair of stairways to street level.

 In August 1978, the MBTA board authorized $91,750 for new glass entrance shelters for the station.
 Around that time, as part of the construction of the Symphony Plaza Towers, the stairways serving the inbound side were realigned, with each stairway from the station connecting to a single angled surface stairway rather than the original two.

 From January 3, 1981 to June 1982, the station was closed due to budget cuts.
 Moderate renovations were performed to the station in the early 1990s which included new tiling and improved lighting.